akuity/aws-akuity-workshop/content/2_ModuleTwo_Setup/24_ConfigureYourInstance.md

 ---
-title: "Attach IAM Role" # MODIFY THIS TITLE
+title: "Configure Your Instance" # MODIFY THIS TITLE
 chapter: true
 weight: 4 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---